zdravkov/kendo-docs/api/dataviz/chart.md

 A value indicating if the tooltip should be displayed.

+### series.visibleInLegend `Boolean`*(default: true)*

+A value indicating whether to show the point category name (for bubble, donut and pie series) and series name (for other available series types) in the legend.

+** Available for all series. **

 ### series.visibleInLegendField `String`

-A boolean value indicating whether to show the point category name in the legend.
+A data field containing a boolean value which indicates whether to show the point category name in the legend.

-** Available for bubble and pie series. **
+** Available for bubble, donut and pie series. **

 ### series.width `Number`